 6. A two-year college transfer student must complete a minimum of sixty credit hours at an accredited four-year university or college.

 7. A maximum of six semester hours of credit completed at another college or university may be applied on the last thirty hours prior to graduation.

 8. Freshman English--Students must earn credit in 6 hours of English Composition/Research Writing (ENGL 101 and ENGL 190 or 299) with a grade of C or above.

 9. Speech Communication--A student must earn credit in a course in basic speech communication.

-10. Upon attaining 85 semester hours of credit (including current enrollment), the student must apply in writing for an official degree check, with the Degree Checking Office in the Office of the Registrar.
+10. Upon attaining 85 semester hours of credit (including current enrollment), the student must apply in writing for an official degree check, with the Degree Checking Office in the Office of the Registrar or through their GUS account.
 Following the record analysis, the student will be provided with an outline of specific requirements which must be met before a degree can be granted.
 A copy of this official degree check is sent to the student's advisor.

 11. Degrees are issued only at the close of each semester and summer session.

 12. A student must complete the degree requirements of the most recent Pittsburg State University catalog in effect at the time of the student's first matriculation at any college or university provided that the catalog has not expired.
 A student may also select any subsequent catalog provided that the catalog has not expired.

 This 2013-2014 University Catalog will expire at the end of 2019 summer session for students who take their first college course fall semester 2013 or before.
 Those students who take their first college course after fall 2013 will have six years to complete their degree under the 2013-2014 University Catalog.